 - Stormwater Management – Drainage and runoff must comply with the rules of Florida’s water management districts to prevent flooding and pollution.

-How Environmental Regulations Can Delay Your Permit
+How Environmental Regulations Impact Your Permit Timeline

 Environmental oversight often means: